Getting Started

 image

-• Original Folder - the folder where you imported your original image
+• Original folder - the folder from which your image originates

 • Browse - a custom folder that you can search for